ronniross/biosignal-translator/earth's-sub-networks.md

 Unlike vague calls for "awakening," we must frame regenerative action as literally building connectivity (Gr) faster than extractive systems can maintain dominance (Ge).

+## Commentaries

+I'm aware that terms like Φ_critical, I (integration), C (coordination), F (flow) remain undefined in ways that would allow measurement or prediction

 ---

 Ronni Ross